-Attention deficit hyperactivity disorder, commonly known as ADHD, affects millions of children and often continues into adulthood.
-Diagnosis usually happens during the elementary school years, but it can happen earlier, when the child is still a toddler.
+A diagnosis of attention deficit hyperactivity disorder (ADHD) usually happens during the elementary school years, but it can happen earlier, when the child is still a toddler.

 Children with ADHD often have trouble paying attention, and they may display hyperactive and impulsive behaviors.
 These features can affect the child’s relationships with family, friends, and teachers.